formkit/docs-content/3.inputs/form.md

 ### Submitting as a page request

-To submit a form via page request, simply leave off the `@submit` handler.
+To submit a form via page request, leave off the `@submit` handler.
 Just like native HTML, you can also provide an `action` and optionally a `method` attribute.

 ::Example
 ---